mlandacoding/XMBemulator/README.md

 6 - Run the application and enjoy!

+Coming soon: ROM previews when a ROM is highlighted, support for

 Note: I took inspiration from RetroArchs XMB theme, I don't open their assets, I just wanted to make my own launcher :)